 Up Next: Taking These Insights to the Streets

-Tomorrow we'll look at how to actually go out and collect some hard data to refute the notion that your city needs parking minimums, or doesn't have enough parking.
+In Part 2 of this series, we look at how to actually go out and collect some hard data to refute the notion that your city needs parking minimums, or doesn't have enough parking.

 (Cover photo: Tony Webster via Flickr)